chrisalexander55/ecmascript-sass-webpack-starter/README.md

 #### Template

-Here is the recommended header element that can be cut-n-pasted and edited to fit your needs.
+Here is the recommended header element that can be cut-n-pasted and edited to fit your needs, full/partial SPA or non-SPA.

 ```html
 <head>